 Scoring high test scores, writing a compelling personal statement, and maintaining a high GPA are all challenging tasks, but at least you have the comfort of having control over these critical components of your college application.
 A letter of recommendation, on the other hand, requires you to put trust in a teacher or advisor to advocate for you and help you get into your top choice universities.
-Because of the uniqueness of the letter of rec, we’ve put together a list of five things you need to consider before you ask someone for a letter of recommendation:
+Because of the unique nature of the letter of rec, we’ve put together a list of five things you need to consider before you ask someone to write your recommendation:

-1. How to ask for a Letter of Recommendation
+How to ask for a Letter of Recommendation

-Unless you’ve applied for competitive internships or summer programs before, you might not have had to learn the etiquette for asking for a recommendation letter.
+Unless you’ve applied for competitive internships or summer programs before, you might not have had the chance to learn the etiquette for asking for a recommendation letter.
 The first thing to bear in mind is that, as awkward and new as this feels for you, your teacher has likely written dozens of recommendation letters over the years.
 They already know the drill, so let that give you comfort if you have been working yourself up about asking them.
 Plus, if you’re asking someone who already has a strong personal connection with you, they want the best for your future and are eager to help you achieve the goals you’ve set your sights on!

-2. What to do
+What to do

 The step-by-step process of submitting your recommendation letter through the Common App will look something like this:

 Who to ask for a letter of recommendation

 The third category, “Other Recommender” might be a little more confusing.
-Commonapp.org describes “other recommenders” as “Arts Teacher, Clergy, Coach, College Access Counselor, Employer, Family Member, Peer, [or] Other.”
+Commonapp.org describes “Other Recommenders” as “Arts Teacher, Clergy, Coach, College Access Counselor, Employer, Family Member, Peer, [or] Other.”
 As you know, with more freedom comes more responsibility, so you should be extra scrutinizing when you select your third recommender.
 This recommendation letter is a chance to reveal much more than what your test scores and resume can reveal about you; choose a recommender who understands your character, interests, and potential, and who will be able to relay that to your college admissions officer.
-For all of your letter writers, you should ideally choose someone who has known you for multiple semesters and can provide honest and unique insight into you as a person.
+For all of your letter writers, you should ideally choose someone who has known you for multiple semesters and can provide honest and unique insight into who you are as a person.

-4. When to start the process
+When to start the process

 Why you should ask for a letter of recommendation

 Applying to college involves a lot of moving pieces, and even those moving pieces have moving pieces!
-Asking for letters of recommendation is about a lot of things: timing, manners, common app stipulations, but most importantly it’s about connection.
-Whether you’re entering freshman or senior year, make sure you focus on establishing strong relationships with your advisors and teachers not only so that they make you look good on paper, but so that you have a strong support system to help you throughout the lengthy and mentally-exhausting college application process.
+Asking for letters of recommendation is about a lot of things: timing, manners, common app stipulations, but most importantly, it’s about connection.
+Whether you’re entering freshman or senior year, make sure you focus on establishing strong relationships with your advisors and teachers, not only so that they make you look good on paper, but so that you have a strong support system to help you throughout the lengthy and mentally-exhausting college application process.